Intellectual Decathlon

-Intellectual Decathlon is a 1984 video game for the Apple II.
-It is a multiplayer game which includes various events based on memory, pattern and logic puzzles.
-Intellectual Decathlon was written by Gabor and Alexander Laufer, and published by Muse Software.
+Intellectual Decathlon is a puzzle video game for the Apple II.
+It is a multiplayer game which includes events based on memory, pattern and logic puzzles.
+Intellectual Decathlon was written by Gabor and Alexander Laufer and published by Muse Software in 1984.

 Gameplay

 The game consists of ten different sub-games which aim to test different aspects of the human intelligence.
 The score is structured similar to an Olympic decathlon.
 A player's final score is the total of the ten individual events: